Donald N. Aldrich: World War II

 Aldrich became a captain in June 1943 and joined VMF-215 as a division leader, flying the Vought F4U Corsair, in the Solomon Islands campaign.
 On 12 August he shot down a Mitsubishi A6M Zero and claimed a probable near Ballale on a bomber escort mission.
 Lightly wounded on 21 August, Aldrich claimed another Zero and a probable on 25 August on another bomber escort mission.
 On 26 August, during a bomber escort mission, the formation was attacked by 20 Japanese fighters.
 Aldrich was wounded in his head and right eye and his plane was badly damaged in the engagement.
 Despite his wounds, he was able to down a Zero.
 For his actions, Aldrich was awarded the Distinguished Flying Cross.
 On 2 September he downed his fourth and fifth victories over Ballale, becoming an ace.

 Aldrich served on a second tour with the squadron without scoring victories.
 On his third tour, Aldrich claimed fifteen victories in less than four weeks.
 On 20 and 26 January, escorting bombers on attacks on the strongly defended Vunakanau Airfield and Lakunai Airfield, Aldrich destroyed four Japanese aircraft.
 Returning from an escort mission, Aldrich and his wingman saw five Zeroes attacking a VMF-215 pilot in the process of bailing out, and drove the Zeroes away, enabling the pilot to make a safe landing.
 On 28 January 1944, he shot down four Zeroes over Tobera and was wounded.
 His Corsair was too damaged to repair and was written off.
 On 9 February he downed a Nakajima Ki-44 Tojo south of Tobera, his twentieth victory.
 Aldrich was the fourth and last Marine ace to reach twenty victories and the fifth highest scoring.
 His six probables were the highest number of probable victories in the Marine Corps.
 By the end of the tour, Aldrich had also been awarded the Air Medal.
 For his actions during the third tour, he was awarded the Navy Cross on 20 July.
 Aldrich returned home to Chicago on leave after the end of his tour.
 By May 1944 Aldrich was assigned to VMF-481, training Corsair pilots at Marine Corps Air Station El Toro.
 In February 1945, his son, Frederick Bruce, was born.

-Postwar & death
+Postwar and death

 Aldrich continued to serve in the Marine Corps Reserve postwar.
 He had almost 2,400 hours of flying time by early 1947.
 Stationed at Marine Corps Air Station Cherry Point, he was temporarily detailed to Quantico for a special training course.
 On 3 May, Aldrich was given leave to visit his family in Chicago, but encountered engine trouble while en route to Naval Air Station Glenview.
 He attempted to land at Ashburn Airport, which was closed due to mud.
 His Corsair flipped over when its wheels touched the ground and Aldrich was killed.
 He was buried at the Oak Woods Cemetery.